 If someone is found guilty of the crime committed against you, the court may order that person to pay you the financial costs of your victimization.
 This court-ordered payment is known as restitution.
 Victims of crime have a constitutional right to receive prompt restitution.
 If charges are filed in your case, it is important that you contact your prosecutor’s office of victim services program for more information and assistance with the restitution process.

 The Arizona Attorney General’s Office is unique as it has a restitution monitoring program.
-If you are a victim of a crime in a case prosecuted by the Attorney General’s Office we will monitor your restitution case for compliance.
+If you are a victim of a crime in a case prosecuted by the Attorney General’s Office we may monitor your restitution case for compliance.
+It is important to note that the monitoring program is not an enforcement program but will work with probation officers to try to bring non-compliant defendants into compliance.
 All court ordered restitution is paid to you by the Clerk of Court.
-You must keep your name and address current with the Clerk of Court‘s office to ensure you receive payments until the amount of restitution is paid or until the defendant’s sentence has been completed.
+You must keep your name and address current with the Clerk of Court's Office in the county in which the case was prosecuted to ensure you receive payments until the amount of restitution is paid or until the defendant's sentence has been completed.

 The Realities of Restitution

 Since the defendant has been convicted of a crime his or her employment opportunities and ability to earn money may be limited.
-Defendant who are paying as much as they are able to pay toward their restitution, even if it is an amount lower than ordered, cannot be forced to pay more.
+Defendant who are paying as much as he or she is able to pay toward their restitution, even if it is an amount lower than ordered, cannot be forced to pay more.

 In cases involving multiple victims, restitution is usually disbursed on a pro-rated basis.
 This means the defendant’s monthly payments will be divided among the multiple victims based on a percentage of the victims loss.